 1. Start with one objective per campaign.
 Resist the temptation to optimize for multiple goals simultaneously.
 Meta's algorithm performs best when given a single, clear optimization target.
 If you want both awareness and sales, run separate campaigns rather than trying to accomplish both with one campaign.

 2. Ensure proper tracking setup before launching Sales campaigns.
 Meta Pixel installation, conversion tracking, and Conversions API setup are critical for Sales objectives.
 Test your tracking by completing a purchase yourself and verifying it appears in Events Manager within 15 minutes.
 Poor tracking leads to incorrect optimization and wasted budget.
-For detailed setup guides, see our Claude Skills for Meta Ads guide.
+If you are still setting up your account, our complete beginner guide to Meta ads walks through the basics.

 3. Build objective-specific audiences.
 Different objectives perform better with different audience types.
 Awareness works well with broad targeting and interest-based audiences.
 Sales campaigns excel with retargeting audiences, lookalikes of purchasers, and highly qualified custom audiences.
 Match your audience strategy to your objective for optimal performance.